Zt-freak/Apodemus.NPOI.XWPFMapper/NUGET_README.md

 ### Table alignment

-Table alignment for nested tables can be set at different points, they are mprioritised in the followng order:
+Table alignment for nested tables can be set at different points, they are prioritised in the followng order:
 - at the `XWPFPropertyAttribute`
 - at `XWPFTableAlignment` of the nested object that implements `IXWPFMappable`
 - inherited from a parent's `XWPFTableAlignment`